zacharyvoase/dagny/README.md

-You can define additional renderers for a single action using the decoration shortcut (`@<action_name>.render.<format>`) as seen above; since content negotiation is based on mimetypes, a global `dict` mapping shortcodes to full mimetype strings is kept under `dagny.mimetypes.MIMETYPES`.
+You can define additional renderers for a single action using the decoration shortcut (`@<action_name>.render.<format>`) as seen above; since content negotiation is based on mimetypes, a global `dict` mapping shortcodes to full mimetype strings is kept under `dagny.conneg.MIMETYPES`.
 You can define your
 own:

-    from dagny.mimetypes import MIMETYPES
+    from dagny.conneg import MIMETYPES

     MIMETYPES['rss'] = 'application/rss+xml'
     MIMETYPES['png'] = 'image/png'
     MIMETYPES.setdefault('json', 'text/javascript')

-There is already a relatively extensive list of types defined; see the relevant file for more information.
+There is already a relatively extensive list of types defined; see the `dagny.conneg` module for more information.